 Infants who have typical symptoms

 Nonsmokers who develop emphysema at any age

 People with a family history of emphysema or unexplained cirrhosis

 People with a family history of alpha-1 antitrypsin deficiency

 Because the deficiency is inherited, doctors usually ask whether any family members have had emphysema or cirrhosis with no known cause.

 The deficiency is often confirmed by genetic testing, which also can determine the specific form of the deficiency.
 Doctors also usually do blood tests to measure the level of alpha1-antitrypsin.

 People who smoke are advised to stop.
 Bronchodilators such as albuterol may help ease breathing and relieve cough.
 Lung infections that develop are treated promptly.

 If people are younger than 60 and have severe symptoms, lung transplantation may be done.
 A few medical centers sometimes do transplantations in highly selected people as old as 70.
-A few medical centers also sometimes do lung volume reduction surgery (see Other treatments).
+A few medical centers also sometimes do lung volume reduction surgery.